TheWebFoundation/open-data-barometer-2nd-edition/report/analysis/implementation.md

 ## Dataset details
 Although the overall picture of open data implementation shows that there is a long way yet to go, some countries continue to move towards 'open by default'.

 The chart below offers a full view of all the datasets assessed for this edition of the Barometer, along with a comparison to 2013.
 The size of each bubble is relative to the overall weighted dataset score.
-A thick outline indicates a dataset which meets the Open Definition criteria.
+A thick outline indicates a dataset that meets the Open Definition criteria.
 It is possible to sort and search by country, or to sort by overall or dataset score by clicking a column heading.

 <div role="tabpanel">